FileSaveAs

 uk iPhone Web Browser

-Of course, you're limited to the speed of your network.
-In the UK, we've had 3G data networks for a while, and this isn't a 3G phone, so it's not able to surf as fast as other phones out there, and this is not a 3G phone, so we're on the 2G system (GPRS and o2's faster EDGE network).
-Speed is acceptable, but not great.
-The good news though, is that on o2's iPhone tariffs, you get unlimited data transfer, so you don't have to worry about running up a huge bill whilst surfing on the move - great not to have to worry about data charges.
+Of course, when browsing, you're limited to the speed of your network.
+In the UK, we've had 3G data networks for a while, and the first release of the iPhone wasn't a 3G phone - although Apple released a 3G version in July 2008.
+The good news is that on o2's iPhone tariffs, you get unlimited data transfer, so you don't have to worry about running up a huge bill whilst surfing on the move - great not to have to worry about data charges.

 We were also impressed with some of the web apps, particularly the Facebook app.
 If you're a Facebook user, you'll find that there's a special interface available for iPhone users that makes accessing your Facebook account on the move really easy. various other top sites also support custom iPhone versions, all adding to the online experience.